-The Pathways Conference is scheduled for Monday, June 12 through Tuesday, June 13, 2017, at the ASHA National Office in Rockville, Maryland.
+The Pathways 2-day conference is scheduled for Monday, June 12 through Tuesday, June 13, 2023, at the ASHA National Office in Rockville, Maryland.
+In the event that ASHA must hold the conference virtually instead of onsite, it will take place on or around the same dates.
+Everyone will participate in the same format, either in-person or virtual.

-To apply, access the online application system during the application period and select "Pathways Applicants" from the drop-down menu.
+To apply, access the online application system during the application period.

-Complete the online form, upload all of the following materials as PDF documents, and submit the entire application package by 11:59 p.m.
-EST, Thursday, December 1, 2016
+Complete the online form, upload all of the following materials, and submit the entire application package by 11:59 p.m.
+EST, Thursday, December 1, 2022.

 Describe the amount and depth of your research experience and future research career goals.

-- Modified National Institutes of Health biosketch (limit 5 pages)
+- Modified National Institutes of Health biosketch (limit 5 pages; per NIH format requirements can be 11-point font and ½-inch margins)

 Follow the Modified NIH Biosketch Instructions and Sample [PDF].
-It is based on the NIH General Biosketch–Form Version D, with the following modifications:
+It is based on the NIH Biosketch (non-fellowship), with the following modifications:

-- sample is representative of an early-career stage researcher applying for a Research Grant (R series),
+- Biosketch sample is representative of an early-career stage researcher applying for a non-fellowship Research Grant (R series).

-- personal statement justifies why you are well-suited to participate in Pathway, and
+- Personal statement justifies why you are well-suited to participate in Pathways.

-- includes sections that allow inclusion of additional publications and research funding submissions.
+- Biosketch contains sections that allow inclusion of additional publications and research funding submissions.

 - Letter of recommendation and support*